10 Best Beaches in the Florida Keys

 Calusa Beach, Bahia Honda State Park

-The sandy shores of Bahia Honda State Park are, far and away, the best beaches in the Florida Keys.
+The sandy shores of Bahia Honda State Park are, far and away, the best beaches in the Florida Keys and one of the top beaches in Florida.
 These natural beaches are absolutely stunning.
-Of the three beaches in the park, the most spectacular used to be Sandspur Beach.
-This 2.5-mile-long stretch of natural sand had shallow water and that extended out an incredible distance into the ocean.
+Of the three beaches in the park, the most popular is Sandspur Beach, a mile-long stretch of natural sand that features shallow water that extends out an incredible distance into the ocean.

-Although Sandspur is closed, two other beaches, Loggerhead and Calusa, are open.
+The park's two other beaches, Loggerhead and Calusa, were largely unaffected by the storm.
 Of the two, Calusa Beach is the more famous and the one you frequently see in the foreground of photographs of the historic Old Seven Mile Bridge.
 The water here is shallow, and the beach is set in a pleasant cove.
 Just back from the sand, you'll find a concession stand, picnic tables, restrooms, and plenty of parking.

 Loggerhead Beach is much larger and has a wonderful sandy bottom that extends a long way out into the ocean.
 It's an ideal place for wading and lazing about.
-The best time to visit is at low tide, when the water recedes and the beach grows dramatically in size.
-The view out from the beach is spectacular, with an uninterrupted view to the horizon.
+The best time to visit is at low tide when the water recedes and the beach grows dramatically in size.
+The view out from the beach is spectacular, with an uninterrupted view of the horizon.

 Address: 36850 Overseas Hwy, Big Pine Key, Florida